 For people who suffer from amphetamine addiction, whether it’s to prescription medication or illegal drugs like methamphetamine, withdrawal, and detox can be particularly difficult and uncomfortable.
 Amphetamines produce large amounts of “feel-good” chemicals in the brain, and when the brain is cut off from this supply, serious psychological symptoms can set it.
-It can be hard to experience pleasure or joy for a period of time even following acute detox from amphetamines, and the psychological symptoms of withdrawal can lead many users to a relapse before the detox process is finished.
+It can be hard to experience pleasure or joy for a period of time even following acute detox from amphetamines, and the psychological symptoms of withdrawal can lead many users to relapse before the detox process is finished.

 Additionally, some of these drugs can cause substance-related psychosis.
 This can be dangerous and distressing for both the individual and those around him or her.
-For these reasons among others, people who suffer from amphetamine addiction are safest and most comfortable when they detox in a medically-supervised, professional facility.
+For these reasons among others, people who suffer from amphetamine addiction are the safest and most comfortable when they detox in a professional facility.
 This environment also offers the greatest chance for a successful detox, as it greatly reduces the risk of relapse, which is common for individuals who attempt to detox on their own.

 Symptoms of amphetamine withdrawal include: